mattyrukee/DevOps_project-01/04.LEMP_Project/README.md

 Save and close the file when you are done editing.

-You can now access this page in your web browserby visiting the domain name or publi IP address configure for your website, followed by `/todo_list.php:`
+You can now access this page in your web browser by visiting the domain name or publi IP address configure for your website, followed by `/todo_list.php:`

 You should see a page like this, showing the content you've inserted in your test tables.

 ![web page](./imgs/last.png)